lavague-ai/LaVague/docs/docs/get-started/setting-up-la-vague.md

 If you end your docker run command with:

-- `build`: it will execute `lavague -i instructions.txt -c config.py build` from the root of your `lavague-files` mounted volume
+- `build`: it will execute `lavague -i instructions.yaml -c config.py build` from the root of your `lavague-files` mounted volume
-- `launch`: it will execute `lavague -i instructions.txt -c config.py launch` from the root of your `lavague-files` mounted volume
+- `launch`: it will execute `lavague -i instructions.yaml -c config.py launch` from the root of your `lavague-files` mounted volume
-- `a custom command`: it will execute this command, for example, `lavague -i custom_instructions.txt -config_path custom_config.py build`
+- `a custom command`: it will execute this command, for example, `lavague -i custom_instructions.yaml -config_path custom_config.py build`

 ⚠️ In the latter case, make sure you place the relevant files in your mounted `lavague-files` volume!